ttttonyhe/ttttonyhe/README.md

 <br/>

-> Any improvements made anywhere besides the *bottleneck* are an illusion.
+> Solving a problem simply means representing it so as to make the solution transparent.
+>
-> —— The Theory of Constraints
+> —— Herbert Simon, *Sciences of the Artificial*